 The responsibility for decisions lies with the admissions authority for the school which may meet virtually (for example by conference call).
 Decision-making cannot be made by a single individual.

-&lt;sup>7 This means after 1 September of the intake year.
+11 This means after 1 September of the intake year.

-&lt;sup>8 This will be 16 school weeks in advance for children of UK service personnel.
+12 This will be 16 school weeks in advance for children of UK service personnel.

 Appeals against a refusal to admit a young person